JoshuaWise/vapr-decompress/README.md

 ## Usage

-The `vapr-decompress` plugin decompresses the request body based on the Content-Encoding and Transfer-Encoding headers.
-If someone makes a request with an unsupported encoding, a they'll receive `415 Unrecognized Content-Encoding` or `501 Unrecognized Transfer-Encoding`.
+This plugin decompresses the request body based on the Content-Encoding and Transfer-Encoding headers.

 Any options passed to the plugin are forwarded to the [zlib](https://nodejs.org/api/zlib.html#zlib_class_options) core module.